 What is 3-Way Matching?

-The three-way matching process is the method of matching the vendor or supplier invoice to the purchase order, and getting confirmation of this match with a goods received note before issuing payment.
+To be a bit more detailed, the three-way matching process is the method of matching the vendor or supplier invoice to the purchase order, and getting confirmation of this match with a goods received note before issuing payment.

 Teams look to 3-way matching to:

 Avoid mess – With 3 way matching you can keep purchasing documents aligned and organized for records or audit purposes, and prevent documents from falling through the cracks.

 Ensure compliance – This process requires both the buyer and supplier to follow procedures and ultimately ensures that the vendor has complied with the terms of the purchase order.